Taliban: International relations

 After the fall of the Assad regime in Syria, the Taliban congratulated the Syrian opposition and "the people of Syria", hoping for "a peaceful, unified and stable system".

 In April 2025, Russia's supreme court lifted the Taliban's designation as a terrorist organization.
 On 3 July, Russia became the first country to formally recognize the Taliban as the de jure government of Afghanistan.

+In October 2025, India affirmed its support for Afghanistan and upgraded its Kabul technical mission to embassy status.
+Indian External Minister S. Jaishankar called Pakistan a "shared threat" to both India and Afghanistan.

 Designation as a terrorist organization

 The Taliban movement is officially illegal in the following countries to date: